 Beyond these examples

-The examples reference pre-existing infrastructure such as Dataplex lakes (by name, location, and project).
+The examples reference pre-existing infrastructure such as Dataplex lakes.
 They focus on configuring IAM bindings rather than provisioning the lakes themselves.

 To keep things focused, common IAM patterns are omitted, including: